This feature is not supported on FullStory for Mobile Apps.

 There are two ways to implement Watched Elements on your site:

-- Create Watched Elements under Settings > Recording.
+- Create Watched Elements under Settings > Recording and Privacy > Recording.

 Create Watched Elements using Page Insights.